semanticarts/ontology-toolkit/README.md

 ### Graphic

 The `graphic` sub-command will create either
-* a comprehensive diagram showing ontology modules together with classes, object properties and "Things" together with the path of imports, or (if the 'wee' option is selected) a simple diagram of ontology modules and the import hierarchy, or
+* a comprehensive diagram showing ontology modules together with classes, object properties and individuals together with the path of imports, or (if the 'wee' option is selected) a simple diagram of ontology modules and the import hierarchy, or
 * a diagram of the use of classes and object and data properties in a triple store.